variousauthors/the-valley/NEXTSTEPS.md

        else in the game, an homage to the cactus in Desert Golfing
        - can replace the dots tile with this, and use null tile for sand
        - for now just add it, since we aren't actually limited to 16 tiles atm
-- [] add the sub-underworld "lobbies" these will serve as buffers instead of adding a "fade out" animation (do with what we have!)
-     - if we do this, we could also change up the stone-masonry for different parts of the maze, so that each lobby signals which part of the maze you are entering
-       - but skip this if it is too much work (and do this last)

 [x] use tileD map editor and write an import script to convert the json data to map data [x] fill up 32kb with interlinked map data to explore